Anteru/sjson/README.md

         key = "value"
     }

-As an extension, SJSON allows for raw string literals.
+As an extension, SJSON allows for raw string literals, in both Lua and Python flavors:

     foo = [=[This is a raw literal with embedded " and stuff]=]

+    foo = """This is a raw literal with embedded " and stuff]=]

 Usage
 -----